 How could these nine people have possibly threatened Rathjen’s survival?
 What did he have to fear from them?

 Zig Ziglar wrote: “Fear has two meanings: ‘Forget Everything And Run’ or ‘Face Everything And Rise’.
 The choice is yours.”
 (In the case of the Ukrainian villagers, it’s ‘Forget Everything And Riot’.)

 Ziglar’s choice of ‘Forget Everything’ is revealing.
 When our fears kick in, mental control shifts from conscious to unconscious programming.
-When survival fears are triggered, thinking narrows to ‘us versus them’ and, finally, ‘me versus you’.
+As a result, thinking narrows to ‘us versus them’ and, finally, ‘me versus you’.

 When someone or something personalises our survival fears we act decisively, unilaterally, irreversibly.
-Sometimes the act is the result of long deliberation (like Elliot Rodger’s long-planned killing spree in Santa Barbara in 2014); at others—like the abuse directed at Britain’s Chinese community during the coronavirus outbreak—it’s an instinctive reaction to a random event.
+Sometimes the act is the result of long deliberation.
+For example, Elliot Rodger’s long-planned killing spree in Santa Barbara in 2014.
+At other times—like the abuse directed at Britain’s Chinese community during the coronavirus outbreak—it’s an instinctive reaction to a random event.

 These survival fears are part of the legacy of patriarchal programming that forms the bedrock of our collective psyche.
-Drought in prehistoric times caused famine, which turned egalitarian hunter-gatherers into nomadic warrior tribes fighting for food and water sources: us versus them, me versus you.
+Drought in prehistoric times caused famine.
+Consequently, egalitarian hunter-gatherers became nomadic warrior tribes fighting for food and water sources: us versus them, me versus you.